CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 - Added much stronger Speed Infused Asphalt variant, Calcified Speed Infused Asphalt (Name will definitely change, this was named as a joke)
 - Removed Iron/Gold/Diamond plated tool sets and armor
 - Added Neudonite Tools and Armor
-  - Uses old Plated Gold textures as a placeholder
 - Tweaked Withered Thorns enchantment
 - Added new Effect, "Weakened"
   - Does nothing on its own, used in conjunction with Serrated Blade